Public Adjuster Illinois

 Illinois Department of Insurance

-The Illinois Department of Insurance is the code department of the Illinois state government that regulates the insurance industries and professions of Illinois.
-This department determines what duties insurance adjusters possess and also the laws governing insurance companies.
+The Illinois Department of Insurance is the code department of the Illinois state government that regulates Illinois’ insurance industries and professions.
+This department determines what duties insurance adjusters possess and the laws governing insurance companies.
 Speak with a HOPE public adjuster about your insurance company’s limitation and how public adjusting can support your claim.

 Illinois Public Adjuster Duties